Visit Zakynthos: the Greek island of turquoise waters, cliffs and authentic villages

 Gyri and Loucha, hidden treasures of the heights

 Perched in the hills of the island’s interior, these two villages have retained their discreet charm.
 Narrow streets, old houses, modest cafés serving Greek coffee and raki… In Gyri, some buildings date back to the 18th century.
 The atmosphere is serene, far removed from mass tourism.
-Local festivals are still held to the sound of music, with traditional dances and family-style dishes.
+Local festivals are still held here to the sound of music, with traditional dances and family-style dishes.

 Where can you discover local crafts in Zakynthos?